axieinfinity/ronin-documentation/docs/basics/key-concepts.md

 ### Delegated Proof of Stake (DPoS)
 Delegated Proof of Stake (DPoS) is a consensus mechanism with a distinct voting and delegation structure.
 A DPoS system allows users to delegate their own stake to a validator node of their choosing—and vote for the node to be selected as a validator in the next day.
 Selected validators receive block rewards after verifying the transactions in a block, and those rewards are then shared with users who delegated them as validators.
-### Delegation
-Delegation is the contribution of some amount of a cryptocurrency or token to another user for participation in a network staking mechanism on a Delegated-Proof-of-Stake (DPoS) blockchain protocol.
-It is useful for users who want to earn staking rewards and participate in a network, but do not have a large enough crypto supply to meet the minimum staking requirements on their own.

-For example, when you delegate RON, you submit a transaction that deposits a specific number of tokens into a validator's account, as opposed to staking tokens, which usually implies depositing tokens into your own account.

 ### Delegator
-A delegator is a RON token holder—an individual or institution—who contributes some amount of their tokens to a preferred validator in exchange for a portion of staking rewards and the ability to vote for a validator to be elected in the validator set.
+A delegator is a RON token holder—an individual or institution—who contributes some amount of their tokens to a validator in exchange for a portion of staking rewards and the ability to vote for the validator to be elected in the validator set.

 ## E
 ### Epoch